Menu

 Plus Artisan Heritage Markets: Most of the exhibitors will have their handmade wares for sale onsite – a chance to pick up a unique, handcrafted and quality gift – for yourself or someone special! – straight from it’s creator.

-Meet over 50 heritage makers, keen to share their trade and their passion in all-day demonstrations:
+Meet the heritage makers, keen to share their trade and their passion in all-day demonstrations:

 Meet the Silversmith – The oldest known piece of tooled or silversmithed silver dates to 600 BC – and many of the tools used in ancient times are still used by the silversmiths of today: tongs, hammers, blow pipes with clay nozzle, used to shape drinking and eating utensils, jewelry, armour, vases and artpieces.
 Meet the silversmiths from Gympie’s Gem Club and discover the addictive – and ancient – art of silversmithing.
 The Club’s lapidarians will also be there, cutting and polishing stone.
 With it’s roots in prehistory, early humans began fashioning stone tools and weapons.
 In time, these techniques were also used for items of personal adornment.
 Lapidary today encompasses four art forms: tumbling, cabbing, faceting, and carving, using stone and gem materials.
 Meet the lapidarists from Gympie’s Gem Club, catch their enthusiasm – a dedicated group with a wealth of knowledge to share.